Music Industry Networking – How To Do It Online (4 Easy Steps)

 Networking in the music industry is hard because most people’s inboxes are overflowing.
 Think of yourself not just as a person trying to network, but as someone in music marketing.
 How can you grab this person’s attention and make this email stand out from the rest?

 Let’s say I receive 10 cold emails per day.
 Nine of them are a generic format whereas one of them is quirky with the subject heading “Let’s Eat Grandma”, which do you think I am more likely to read?
 Do your best to make your correspondence stand out and grab the recipients attention.
 There is still no guarantee that they’re going to read it, but you increase the probability.

 Step 4 – Curate what you send them

-If you send them a link to your work, do not send them to your website and expect them to have a look around.
-Send them one specific piece of work (2 max) which you think is the most relevant to them.
+If you send them a link, don’t send them to your website and expect them to have a look around.
+Send them one or two specific pieces of work which you think are the most relevant to them.
 If they like it they may look around or they may ask for more.

 Now this 4 step approach does not guarantee a response, but if each step increases the likelihood by 5%, you’ll increase your overall chances by 20%

 If you want to delve into how to structure your email a bit better then check out Criminally Prolific’s post on Cold Email

 * If you want to pitch your music check out this podcast episode by the guys at DIY Musician Podcast 7 Tips For Pitching your music